deeplearning4j/deeplearning4j/quickstart.md

 3. Choose 'Import project from external model' and ensure that Maven is selected.
 ![import project](../img/Install_IntJ_2.png)

-4. Continue through the wizard's options, then click Finish.
+4. Continue through the wizard's options.
+If you are prompted to select a project SDK, make sure Java is selected in the menu to the left, then click Finish.
 Wait a moment for IntelliJ to download all the dependencies.
 You'll see the horizontal bar working on the lower right.

 5. Pick an example from the file tree on the left.
 ![run IntelliJ example](../img/Install_IntJ_3.png)